Facebook Ads for Medical Practices

-One of the biggest things I see practices miss the mark on is not putting leads into a nuture sequence after you have gotten their email information.
+One of the biggest things I see practices miss the mark on is not putting leads into an email automation sequence after you have gotten their email information.

 A quote I tell my clients is “You paid for them, nurture them!”

-The biggest thing to note with these sequences it try and provide the MOST VALUE POSSIBLE in every touch point.
+The biggest thing to note with these sequences is try and provide the MOST VALUE POSSIBLE at every touchpoint.
 It will help establish a know, like, trust relationship and ultimately get them to walk through your doors.

 Wrapping Up – Facebook Ads Tips for Medical Practices

 Facebook Ads are something every medical practice should look at as a great way to convert and drive new patients to the practice.